 Supervision policies define which communications in your organization need review for compliance, and who will perform those reviews.
 Use the supervision reports to see the review activity at the policy and reviewer level.
 For each policy, you can also view live statistics on the current state of review activity.
 Learn more about supervision policies .

-Using supervision policies requires an Office 365 E5 subscription for your organization.
-If you don't have that plan and want to try supervision, you can sign up for a trial of Office 365 Enterprise E5.
+Users monitored by supervision policies must have either an Office 365 Enterprise E3 license with the Advanced Compliance add-on or be included in an Office 365 Enterprise E5 subscription.
+If you don't have an existing Enterprise E5 plan and want to try supervision, you can sign up for a trial of Office 365 Enterprise E5.

 You can use the supervision reports to:

 Verify that your policies are working as you intended.

 Find out how many emails are being identified for review.

 Find out how many emails aren't compliant and which ones are passing review.
 This information can help you decide whether to fine-tune your policies or change the number of reviewers.

 Sign into the Security & Compliance Center using the credentials for an admin account in your Office 365 organization that has permissions to view supervision reports..

 Go to Reports > Dashboard.
 You'll see a reporting widget for supervision and other reports you have access to.